-A match ends either by technical superiority (7 points difference), or after the execution of a "grand amplitude" 5-point hold (only if after the points are included in his/her score the wrestler is winning), or after the execution of two 3-point holds (only if after the points are included in his/her score the wrestler is winning).
+A match ends either-by technical superiority (7-8 points difference in Greco Roman wrestling and 10 points difference in Freestyle wrestling), or after the execution of a "grand amplitude" 5-point hold (only if after the points are included in his/her score the wrestler is winning), or after the execution of two 3-point holds (only if after the points are included in his/her score the wrestler is winning).

-When a wrestler executes a 5-point hold within the regular time, the referee must wait for the possible fall.
+When a wrestler executes a 5-point hold within the regular time reaches 8 or 10 points difference, the referee must wait for the possible falluntil action is completed if a wrestler is in a pinning hold.
 The second 3-point hold may be followed by a counter-attack if executed in continuity with the action and may end up with a fall.